fmbenhassine/unix-stream/README.md

 ```

 All built-in components are implemented as filters/transformers through this interface.
-You can implement this interface to contribute your own your components.
+You can of course implement this interface to contribute your own components.

 # Contribution